-Through painting, drawing, sculpture, installation, and architecture, I explore the vagaries that life heaps upon us all.
+Through painting, drawing, sculpture, installation, and architecture, I explore the vagaries of life.

 News: Please visit my Tumblr page for updates.